Mapping the Planetary Wake in HD 163296 with Kinematics: Methods

 The output of our SPH simulation was used to generate a Voronoi mesh for input in to the Monte Carlo radiative transfer code {\sc{mcfost}} \citep{pinte2006, pinte2009}.
 Since we did not include dust in our simulation we assumed that the dust followed the gas particles with a power-law grain size distribution $dn/ds \propto s^{-3.5}$ for $0.03\mu$m $\leq s \leq 1$mm with a gas-to-dust ratio of 100.
 We assumed spherical and homogeneous grains composed of astronomical silicate \citep{weingartner2001}.
 The central star is set with an effective temperature $T_\textrm{eff} = 9250$ K and a radius $R_\star = 1.6 $ R$_\odot$, giving a luminosity of $\sim 17$ L$_\odot$ \citep{Setterholm2018}.

-The temperature profile and specific intensities were generated using $10^8$ Monte Carlo photon packets.
+The temperature profile and specific intensities were generated using $10^8$ photon packets.
 Images were produced by ray-tracing the computed source function.
 Our CO isotopologue observations were generated assuming $T_\textrm{gas} = T_\textrm{dust}$ and all molecules were assumed to be in Local Themodynamical Equilibrium (LTE).
 We assumed an initially constant CO abundance, with an abundance ratio of $^{12}$CO/H$_2 = 5\times 10^{-5}$.
 This abundance was then altered due to CO freeze out ($T = 20$ K, depletion factor of $10^{-4}$), photo-desorption, and photo-dissociation, following Appendix B of \cite{pinte2018b}.

-Channels for the CO emission are created at a separation of 40 ms$^{-1}$.
-We linearly interpolate over 5 channels and average the interpolated data after weighting by a Hann window function, producing a channel width of 200 ms$^{-1}$.
+Channels for the CO emission are created at a separation of 20 ms$^{-1}$.
+We linearly interpolate over 5 channels and average the interpolated data after weighting by a Hann window function, producing a channel width of 100 ms$^{-1}$ with a spacing of 200 ms$^{-1}$.
 The images were then smoothed with a Gaussian beam with a size $0.15\times 0.15$ arcseconds.